20511 - POLITICS AND POLICY MAKING

 Go to class group/s: 14

-The course is an essential step in understanding how public policies are formulated, adopted and implemented in national and international settings and is therefore strongly linked to the overall master program.
+The course is an essential step for the understanding of how public policies are formulated, adopted and implemented in national and international settings and is therefore strongly linked to the overall master program.

 The course provides the main analytical tools needed to understand the functioning of national and international policy making.
 The course is structured as follows.